 Although atheism and theism share many of the basic assumptions about the cause of reality, theists make, on the basis of 'faith', many further assumptions.
 When these assumptions become codified and traditionalized, they form religions.
 These assumptions turn the generic godhead into 'God' or 'Allah' or 'Zeus'.
 If a theist is to prove the existence of the traditional monotheistic God, they must give evidence or feasible arguments to back up these assumptions in addition to the mere existence of (a) god.

-God and Goodness: Can a Perfectly Good God Exist?
-Is God Love?: 'God is Good' is an Incoherent Statement
+God and Goodness: Can a Perfectly Benevolent God Exist?: 'God is Good' is an Incoherent Statement

 The Problem of Evil: Why Would a Good God Create Suffering?: Argument from the Existence of Suffering that God is not Good